SaahilTakooree/PDE3802-Dataset/DATASETCARD.md

 The detection is extremely reliable and can be done even on any kind of background (busy or plain), under various lighting conditions, inside or outside of the bags, and from different angles.

+There are distinctive features between the objects so a clear focus will lead to the correct detection of object.

 **Pen, Pencil, Highlighter:**

 Detection is quite reliable provided that the tip of the item is sharp and focused.

 Limitation: Blurred or partially occluded tips severely compromise detection accuracy.

+a) Shape and surface texture:
+A pen typically has  a smooth, glossy surface while a pencil has a matte or wooden texture with hexagonal or round body and sometimes an eraser and the top end.
+The Highlighter has a thicker and broader body with vivid fluorescent colour.

+b) Tip characteristics:
+A pen has a metallic nib, pencil has a tapered graphite tip and highlighter is recognised by its chisel-shaped tip.

 **Mug:**

 Detection may sometimes need to see the handle.

-Limitation: Lack of visibility of the handle in the image may cause misclassification or detection failure.
+Limitation: Lack of visibility of the handle in the image may cause misclassification as a glass or detection failure.

 **Paper Clips:**